 Continual Learning Through Introspection: Training Language Models to Generate Transferable Self-Knowledge via Reinforcement Learning

 tags, with compositional generalisation emerging naturally from sampling over the learned distribution.
-We describe desirable properties of introspection outputs (cross-input transfer, compositionality, generalisation-as-regularisation) and report preliminary experiments on a 4B parameter model showing that while per-question introspection advantage is achievable, cross-question transfer remains an open challenge.Introduction
+We describe desirable properties of introspection outputs (cross-input transfer, compositionality) and report preliminary experiments on a 4B parameter model showing that per-question introspection advantage is achievable, that training only on winner-generated introspection tokens produces insufficient gradient signal, and that losers—models shown the correct answer after failure—generate more informative learning points than winners.Introduction

 Large language models deployed as autonomous agents encounter recurring failure modes: ambiguous instructions, poorly structured data, subtle domain conventions that conflict with training priors.
 In multi-turn interactions, users correct these failures through conversational exchanges—iterative feedback loops that eventually steer the model toward the desired behaviour.
 However, these corrections are ephemeral.
 The same model, presented with a structurally identical problem in a new context, will repeat the same error and require the same correction.